galaxyproject/galaxy-hub/content/news/2023-03-21-microbial-survey/index.md

 Galaxy is an **open, web-based platform for data-intensive computational research**.
 It is used in a variety of domains, including **microbial data analysis**: for microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics, transcriptomics and proteomics.

-**[microGalaxy](/projects/microbial/#microgalaxy-community)**, a community of practice focused on microbial data analysis in Galaxy, would like to **learn** more about **use-cases** where Galaxy was beneficial,and also the barriers** that prevent researchers from using Galaxy**.
-The aim is to collectively **find solutions **to improve user experience and reduce barriers**.
+**[microGalaxy](/projects/microbial/#microgalaxy-community)**, a community of practice focused on microbial data analysis in Galaxy, would like to **learn** more about **use-cases** where Galaxy was beneficial, and also the **barriers that prevent researchers from using Galaxy**.
+The aim is to collectively **find solutions** to improve user experience and reduce barriers.

-To this end, we are launching a **[survey](https://forms.gle/QZ6tzZ2uRpayuSVSA** to reach out to, and learn from, the microbial research community.
+To this end, we are launching a **[survey](https://forms.gle/QZ6tzZ2uRpayuSVSA)** to reach out to, and learn from, the microbial research community.

 ## How will the results of the survey be used?

 The results of this survey will be used to
-1. Build a **roadmap** for the community to solve the identified problems and support better microbial data analysis in Galaxy
+1. Build a **roadmap** for the community to solve the identified problems and supporting better microbial data analysis in Galaxy
-2. Share about the benefit of Galaxy for microbial data analysis by writing a **use-case driven community-oriented paper**
+2. Share about the benefits of Galaxy for microbial data analysis by writing a **use-case driven community-oriented paper**

 ## Who could fill this survey?